College of Arts, Social Sciences, and Humanities/School of Visual and Performing Arts

 138 Wimberly Hall; 608.785.8113

-The College of Arts, Social Sciences, and Humanities (CASSH) includes departments and programs in the humanities, social sciences, and interdisciplinary studies, as well as the artistic disciplines within School of Visual and Performing Arts (VPA).
+The College of Arts, Social Sciences, and Humanities (CASSH) includes departments and programs in the humanities, social sciences, and interdisciplinary studies, as well as the artistic disciplines within the School of Visual and Performing Arts (VPA).
 CASSH continues the established liberal arts tradition of providing pathways leading to the Bachelor of Arts or the Bachelor of Science degree.

 CASSH—as the key to global citizenship—is dedicated to providing quality instruction and learning experiences which prepare students for careers, future education, and meaningful, responsible lives by fostering a climate of intellectual curiosity and creativity.
 Graduates of the college will develop the skills for professional and personal success, including the ability to communicate effectively, think critically, conduct sound research, understand global issues, use knowledge in all aspects of life, participate meaningfully as citizens, and discover and apply worthwhile values.